ahmedburale/task-tracker-cli/README.md

 ## 🚀 Features

 - Add, update, and delete tasks
-- Mark tasks as TODO, IN_PROGRESS, or DONE
+- Mark tasks as IN_PROGRESS or DONE (new tasks start as TODO)
 - List tasks or filter by status
 - Persistent storage using `tasks.json`